 The Local Authority will use information about its school workforce for research and statistical purposes, and to evaluate and develop education policy and strategies.
 The statistics are used in such a way that individual staff cannot be identified from them.
 The LA may also use it to support and monitor schools regarding sickness and recruitment of staff.

-The information will be held in confidence with only the necessary people working within the combined children’s services (Kensington and Chelsea, Hammersmith and Fulham and Westminster local authorities) able to access and handle it.
+The information will be held in confidence with only the necessary people working within the combined children’s services (Kensington and Chelsea and Westminster local authorities) able to access and handle it.

 The council has a duty under the Children’s Act 2004 to work with partners to develop and improve services to children and young people in the area.
-As such, the council may also use this information for other legitimate purposes and may share information (where necessary) with other council departments, for example Early Years, Youth Support, Admissions, Troubled Families, Early Help, Children’s Social Care, School Improvement Team, Special Education Needs (SEN) Team, and ACE (Attendance, Child Employment and Elective home education and children missing education team) Team and external bodies, for example School Nursing (the service is currently provided by Central London Community Healthcare (CLCH) who are soon to be replaced by Central North West London NHS Foundation Trust (CNWL), Health visiting and MASH (Multi Agency Safeguarding Hub) who are responsible for administering services to children and young people where it is demonstrably in the child’s health or educational interest, or where there is a welfare/safeguarding issue.
+As such, the council may also use this information for other legitimate purposes and may share information (where necessary) with other council departments, for example Early Years, Youth Support, Admissions, Troubled Families, Early Help, Children’s Social Care, School Improvement Team, Special Education Needs (SEN) Team, and ACE (Attendance, Child Employment and Elective home education and children missing education team) Team and external bodies, for example School Nursing (the service is currently provided by Central London Community Healthcare (CLCH), Health visiting and MASH (Multi Agency Safeguarding Hub) who are responsible for administering services to children and young people where it is demonstrably in the child’s health or educational interest, or where there is a welfare/safeguarding issue.
 We may share pupil data with your borough of residence, for the purposes of service improvement.
-This data sharing will be approved and controlled by the Tri-Borough Education Data Manager.
+This data sharing will be approved and controlled by the Bi-Borough Education Data Manager.

 The LA share some of the information collected with the Department for Education (DfE) to enable them to produce statistics, assess LA performance, determine the destinations of young people after they have left school or college and to evaluate Government funded programmes.